Josef Oberhauser

-Josef Oberhauser (21 January 1915 – 22 November 1979) was a low-ranking German SS commander during the Nazi era.
+Josef Kaspar Oberhauser (20 September 1915 – 20 November 1979) was a low-ranking German SS commander during the Nazi era.
 He participated in Action T4 and Operation Reinhard.
 Oberhauser was the only person to be successfully convicted of crimes committed at the Belzec extermination camp.
 He was charged with 450,000 counts of accessory to murder and sentenced to 4.5 years imprisonment during the Belzec Trial of 1964.

 SS career

 Oberhauser was born in Munich during World War I. After finishing Volksschule, he found employment on his uncle's farm in Markt Schwaben.
 In 1934, Oberhauser enlisted for 18 months in the Reichswehr and was posted to Munich.
 He joined the SS in November 1935, specifically joining the SS-Wachverbände (SS member no. 288,121).
 In April 1937, he was stationed at Sachsenhausen concentration camp.
 He was a member of the Nazi party.
 Oberhauser served in the "SS Leibstandarte Adolf Hitler".